Skip to content

 </project>

 These are the requirements for the pom file.
-In addition we discourage the usage of <repositories> and <pluginRepositories> and instead publish any required components to the Central Repository.
+We discourage the usage of <repositories> and <pluginRepositories>, instead publish any required components to the Central Repository.
 This applies for your own components as well as for 3rd party artifacts.

-Fully configured example projects including metadata as well as dependencies and Maven build configuration are, for example, available at
+Fully configured example projects including metadata as well as dependencies and Maven build configuration are available at: